-This product is warrantied against defects in material and workmanship for two years from the date of purchase.
+This product (not included sensors) is warrantied against defects in material and workmanship for two years from the date of purchase.
 If, within two years, you find this product to be defective then please return the product to us and we will - at our discretion - either repair or replace it at no cost to you.
+Sensors carry a 1 year warranty from date of purchase.
 This warranty is your sole remedy in the event that the product fails in any way.
 We hereby also disclaim all liability for incidental or consequential damages arising from the use of this product.
 Misuse, abuse, or any failure to follow the instructions provided with the product, will result in voiding this warranty.
 Call 226-289-3369 for any warranty or technical related issues.